It’s Simpler Than You Probably Think

 Making a Difference Back at Home

-We are fortunate to have a citizen legislature. citizen legislature is a legislative chamber made up primarily of citizens who have a full-time occupation outside of being legislator.
+We are fortunate to have a citizen legislature.
+A citizen legislature is a legislative chamber made up primarily of citizens who have a full-time occupation outside of being a legislator.
 Those who represent us in Charleston live and work among us most of the year.
 Therefore, we not only have the opportunity to meet with legislators in Charleston during the two-month regular session, but also during the remainder of the year when they are living in or near our home towns.
 This is our bigger opportunity to make concerns heard and understood, and to put a face on our issues.

 There is an increased urgency to get to know legislators this year than in the past because there has been such a high percentage of turnover in recent years.
 At least 20 percent are new to the job of representing constituents, and just about as many are new to homeschooling.
 On an encouraging note, more legislators than ever either homeschool themselves or have grandchildren who are homeschooled.